-From Figures 10, we observe that for the solid-line part of the curve the total network capacity increases while we increase HN, validating the trade-off between throughput and fairness.
-In the solid-line region, the throughput cannot be improved without sacrificing fairness.
-In this region, we cannot definitely say one solution is more effective than another.
+From Figures 11a and b, we observe that for the solid-line part of the curve the total network capacity increases while Jain's Fairness Index decreases, validating the tradeoff between throughput and fairness.
+The solid-line part corresponds to a Pareto efficiency frontier [12], where the throughput cannot be improved without sacrificing fairness.
+In this "trade-off" region, we cannot definitely say one solution is more effective than another.
 The design decision is pretty much an exercise in finding the right balance between throughput and fairness, the trade-off of which is caused by the trade-off of the degrees of EN and HN in the network.

-With reference to Figure 10 again, note that there is a turning point beyond which further increasing HN, although can reduce EN, actually causes the network capacity to go down.
-This corresponds to the dotted-line part of the curve, which is an undesirable operating region.
-The reason that the throughput drops in this region could be that when there are too many hidden nodes in the network, the carrier-sensing mechanism fails to prevent a large number of collisions.
+With reference to Figures 11a and b again, note that there is a turning point beyond which further increasing HN, although can reduce EN, actually causes the network capacity to go down.
+This corresponds to the dotted-line part of the curve.
+A reason why the throughput drops in this region could be that there are too many hidden nodes, and that causes the carrier-sensing mechanism to fail to prevent a large number of collisions.
 In the extreme that the network operates without carrier sensing, we are essentially left with an Aloha network, whose throughput is well known to be quite a bit lower than a network with carrier sensing in an analysis in which spectrum spatial re-use is not considered.

-a) Total throughput against #HN and #EN-causing edges b) Jain's Fairness Index against total throughput Figure 10.
+Figure 11.
 Total network capacity and fairness with the trade-off between HN and EN from HN-free scenario to the minimum-transmit-power approach.